17 Chinese Dog Breeds: Ancient & Unique Dogs (With Pictures)

 Chows are well-known for being clean (of all things).
 They are easy to house train and have very little doggy odor.
 They often clean themselves like a cat.

 These dogs are not particularly aggressive, but they can be somewhat protective and “dignified.”
 Early socialization is essential to ensure they are used to other people and animals.
 They are not the friendliest of dogs and tend to be aloof towards strangers.

 7. Shih Tzu

-The Shi Tzu is also one of the more popular dogs on this list.
+The Shih Tzu is also one of the most popular dogs on this list.
 Their long coat and squished snout make them unmistakable.
 They are quite smaller and weigh between 9 to 16 pounds.
 Their coat comes in many different colors, but they do require a lot of grooming.
 You’ll need to brush them daily to keep their coat soft and clean.

 Shih Tzus are incredibly affectionate and gentle with children.
 They are perfectly content staying inside on the couch all day, though they should get a bit of exercise to prevent obesity.

 This dog is huge.
 Males can weigh up to 150 pounds and stand at 26 inches at the shoulder.
 This Chinese dog breed is not made for apartment living.

 Despite their massive appearance, these dogs are quite mellow and calm.
 They are very friendly and loyal to their family and are often described as very devoted.
 However, they can be a bit territorial with strangers.
 Early socialization is required to overcome some of their territorial, guarding instincts – preferably before they get too large.

 Like most Chinese dogs, this mastiff also has the unmistakable “lion’s mane.”

 The Chinese Crested comes in two different varieties: hairless and haired.
 This is somewhat misleading, though.
 The hairless variety does have quite a bit of hair on its head, and the haired variety has a bald face.
 So, neither of them fully lives up to their name.